Backed by thick jungle on three sides, ocean on the fourth, Sayulita seems to have developed differently from the rest of Mexico.

 In this article, I will tell you what have been the highlights of my trip.

-It was just a small fishing village back in the days and it was “discovered” in the 60s (some say “founded”) by a bunch of US and Canadian hippie surfers in search for good swells.
+It was just a small fishing village back in the day until it was “discovered” in the 60s (some say “founded”) by a bunch of US and Canadian hippie surfers in search of good swells.

 Here is where they found their paradise lost and where they have decided to stay and live the surfing lifestyle.

 But you don’t need to be a surfer to appreciate Sayulita.
 The quirky town has now become the cool spot, the swanky town that, together with its neighbor San Pancho, is nudging up against Tulum and Trancoso, the celeb vacation resorts.

 Whatever the style-conscious bohemian travelers and dreamers are seeking for, they will find it here between the swells of the Pacific Ocean and the lush green slopes of the Sierra Madre mountains.

 Sayulita is a mix of boho culture, lazy beach life, original and authentic artifact shopping, night buzz and margaritas, yoga, and healthy food living.
 A place for the peace and tranquility seekers and the laidback glamorous living.
 All this in an ex-fishing town of 5000 inhabitants.

 It’s no surprise that the gypsy culture icon Lola Mignon and her handsome family choose Sayulita as their home after sailing for 10 years across the world.
 It seems that the magic of Sayulita was able to tame their gypsy soul, or probably the waves?
 I didn’t have the pleasure to meet them although I did visit the busy multicolored shop Pachamama, which was full of the most extravagant creative pieces of body and home decoration.

 Their property, Petit Hotel Hafa, is in fact, what I loved the most when I visited the town, a cute tiny place, which, like a cozy home, welcomes the stylish crowds of travelers.